-As the #MeToo movement brings thousands upon thousands of heartbreaking stories of abuse to light, sexual ethics have become an increasingly popular topic of conversation.
+As the #MeToo movement brought thousands upon thousands of heartbreaking stories of abuse to light, sexual ethics have become an increasingly popular topic of conversation.
 More specifically, the discussion of consent has become a necessity, especially in relationships.

-According to Peggy Orenstein, journalist and bestselling author of “Girls & Sex” and the newly-released “Boys & Sex,” discussing consent needs to start with parents and their children and that conversation must also involve talking about porn.
+According to Peggy Orenstein, journalist and bestselling author of “Girls & Sex” and “Boys & Sex,” discussing consent needs to start with parents and their children and that conversation must also involve talking about porn.
 Recently, she explained how parents are less likely to approach this conversation with young boys, and this drastically needs to change.

 But why have conversations with boys, especially, been so neglected?

 Orenstein says that, “[Parents] have done a much better job grooming girls to resist some of these messages or at least critique them than we have with boys.”
 Additionally, these conversations are especially important for boys because porn is often the first reference point they—and every other teen—have for what sex should look like, and it shapes their idea of what they should do when they have sex.

 We’ll get into why that’s troubling a little later on, but first we need to talk about how Orenstein suggests parents should speak to their sons, specifically, about porn.